+- \bigcirc \rightarrow \bigcirc (Select entry)

 - → Options (Open menu)

 - → Copy Entry / Copy List

 - → to Internal

+- Select the internal number of the receiving handset and press OK.

 The transfer begins.

 You can transfer several individual entries one after the other by responding to the Entry copied - Copy next entry? prompt with Yes, selecting the entry and Copy, or pressing the middle of the control key .